 I found this statement interesting, as here we have a Jesuit, Fr.
-Martin, clearly suggesting Cardinal Bergoglio S.J. was not dispensed from his vow by the Superior General of his order because “he (i.e., Bergoglio) was locked away in the conclave.”
-If we were to posit a hypothetical case of a conclave electing a simple Jesuit priest not present in the conclave, there could be no doubt – I think – that this Jesuit priest would of necessity need to get the approval of the Superior General upon learning of his election in order to accept it.
-That is, we see in this thought experiment that both the vow and necessary dispensation from it applies.
-I do not see why this would not apply to Cardinal Bergoglio – even being in the conclave.
-In the case at hand, the Superior General’s dispensation after the fact – if it was given – would still appear problematical because Jorge Bergoglio should not have consented to his election at all until he had first obtained it.
-That is, it seems to me in this event the cardinal-electors should have sent for the Superior General.
-But again, we must call to mind Fr.
-Hardon, who in his work on the society of Jesus (see here) stated a Jesuit cannot accept any Church dignity “unless under formal obedience and pain of mortal sin from the Pope.”
-There may be a simple answer as to who dispensed Jorge Bergoglio, S.J., and that is more than fine.
-However, there being no living pope being able to do so and no Superior General of the Jesuits present in the conclave of March 2013 – per the admission of a Jesuit who is a faithful follower of Pope Francis, it appears fair to ask: who then dispensed Jorge Bergoglio, S.J., from his vows not to accept any selection or election to any dignity or office in the Church?
+Martin, clearly suggesting Cardinal Bergoglio S.J. was not dispensed from his vow by the Superior General of his order (Fr.
+Adolfo Nicolás), excusing it in passing because “he (i.e., Bergoglio) was locked away in the conclave.”
+Now, while it is true Bergoglio was locked away in a conclave, the cardinal electors could have easily sent for Superior General and had him brought across the Tiber to the Vatican within the half hour to provide a dispensation.
+I have seen no reporting to suggest this happened.
+Indeed, an article in Crux by Austen Ivereigh on the reminiscences of Fr.
+Nicolás regarding his conversations with Pope Francis indicate the “first ever” conversation between Bergoglio as Pope and Fr.
+Nicolás occurred days after Bergoglio’s election (see here).
+Furthermore, there is no indication in the article that Pope Francis asked Fr.
+Nicolás for a dispensation from his vows when they finally did meet after the election.
+However, even if Fr.
+Nicolás had given a dispensation at this point, i.e., after the fact, such a dispensation would still appear problematical because Jorge Bergoglio should not have consented to his election at all until he had first obtained it.
+With this in mind, we again call to mind Fr.
+Hardon who in his work on the Society of Jesus (see here) stated a Jesuit cannot accept any Church dignity “unless under formal obedience and pain of mortal sin from the Pope.”
+Thus, there being no living pope being able to do so and no Superior General of the Jesuits present in the conclave of March 2013 – nor even sent for, it appears fair to ask: who then dispensed Jorge Bergoglio, S.J., from his vows not to accept any selection or election to any dignity or office in the Church?

 (3) Recently, I came across an article in the Jesuit Post by yet another Jesuit, Matt Spotts, S.J., entitled What’s So Weird about a Jesuit Pope dating back to March 14, 2013, soon after the conclave that elected Cardinal Bergoglio.
 Perhaps sensitive – even back in those days immediately following the election of Francis – to the questions such as I am asking here; Matt Spotts, S.J., offered his take on an answer (emphasis added):